 Dali walked back to the kitchen, disappearing behind the doors.
 It was rare to get water without going to a well, cistern, or river.
 Caleb leaned forward and whispered, “So you don’t do well with Dragoons or women.”

 Conall slapped Caleb on the back of the head, smiling.
-Dali returned to the table.
-Two servers followed, carrying plates of chicken, mashed peas, barley bread on a wooden slab, while the other brought the ale and water.
-She beckoned to a young boy sitting in the corner by the kitchen doors.
+In minutes, Dali returned to the table with two servers.
+One carried chicken, mashed peas, barley bread on a wooden slab, while the other brought the ale and water.
+She beckoned to a young boy, sitting in the corner beside the kitchen doors.

 Graybard squared his shoulders and nodded.
 “He’ll be safe.”

-“This place and my son are I have left.
-Lost my mate a few seasons ago to the fever.
-I’m not ready to lose anything again.”
+“This place and my son are all I have left.
+I lost my mate a few seasons ago to the fever.
+I’m not ready to lose anything else.”

 Dali whispered in Milo’s ear and pushed him towards the kitchen.
 “Let me know when you need something else.
 I prefer coins when you are ready to pay for your meal.”

 Graybard watched Dali walk to another table.
 He then asked, “That boy will be safe, right?”